CSCfi/pebbles/doc/how_to_install_on_cpouta.md

 * Networks tab: default network is ok.

 * Post-Creation and Advanced tabs can be skipped

+NOTE: There is also an Instance boot source option 'boot from image' without '(creates new volume)'.
+That will launch a VM that boots from local image file, not volume.

 ## Assign a public IP